Fountain Restoration in Tokyo

 Arts Management Services LLC was asked to restore this Japanese fountain to its original 1929 look.

-The fountain is part of one of the most important properties in the history of U.S. diplomacy.
+The fountain is located in the back yard of the US Ambassador’s residence, one of the most important properties in the history of U.S. diplomacy.

-Built in 1929, it’s among the first residences specifically built as a U.S. ambassador’s home.
-More importantly, this is where, at the end of World War II, Emperor Hirohito met with General Douglas MacArthur and renounced his divinity, forever altering the influence of Japan’s imperial family on the world stage.
+It’s among the first residences specifically built as a U.S. ambassador’s home.
+More importantly, this is where, at the end of World War II, Emperor Hirohito met with General Douglas MacArthur and renounced his divinity, ending the influence of Japan’s imperial family on the world stage.
 Apart from historical significance, this quiet residence with its spacious garden sits in the heart of busy Tokyo.

 The large circular fountain pool is lined with a distinctive pattern of colorful tile that shimmers in the shallow water.
 The central bronze urn is believed to have come from an ancient royal temple where large vessels, usually made of wood, catch and conserve rainwater.
 Its surface is beautifully aged with brilliant shades of orange and green oxidation.

-Once all the estimates are gathered and final decisions made, we’ll assemble materials, people, and equipment for what looks to be a 2-3 week project scheduled for April or May.
+Once all the estimates are gathered and final decisions made, I assemble materials, people, and equipment for what looks to be a 2-3 week project scheduled for April or May.

 - Graffiti Removal